DryWater2/DryWater2.github.io/README.md

 # Drinks

 Drinks are used very often, so they need to be put into places that are not too cluttered or full so that nothing spills or falls out.
 This is why drinks tend to go in the middle shelf of the fridge, right in front of, or near, the milk.
 You should keep all of the drinks organized into neat rows so that more drinks are able to fit in that amount of space.
 If needed, buying small plastic containers to stack drinks inside of can help to organize this area while also maximizing the amount of drinks that can fit into the fridge at one time.
-These small plastic containers can be found on this [website] or this [one].
+These small plastic containers can be found on this [webpage] or this [one].

 # Freezer

 The freezer, unlike the fridge, isn't too hard to organize.
 Anything that is a snack/dessert, like ice cream or frozen waffles, go on the top shelf of the freezer.
 This also includes items like popsicles, as well as ice packs in case of any injury requiring quick treatment.
 Anything else, such as frozen pizzas or similar items, go on the bottom shelf of the freezer (or whichever shelf is bigger).
-Any remaining space can be used for ice cubes if desired, but some freezers may have automatic ice makers so this may not be needed.
+Any remaining space can be used for ice cubes if desired, though sometimes this is built in.
 <img src="Freezer.png" Height="500">
 "freezer interior" by girl_named_fred is licensed under CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/?ref=openverse.